When you own a coffee shop like I do or buy a lot of coffee beans, knowing what to do with old coffee beans is essential, a must-know!

 I don’t advise at all the use of old coffee beans to make cold brew coffee.
 If anything, use beans that are as fresh as possible and double brew your cold brew with hot water and then cold water for a focused and great tasting cold brew coffee.

-Old coffee beans and cold brew coffee is a bad idea!
+Old coffee beans and cold brew coffee are a bad idea!

 What To Do With 2 Year Old Coffee Beans